bsonnek/Spot-GenAI-Samples/README.md

 * After Cloning the repo, VSCode should then prompt to open the repo in a container.
 This will build the container and install all the dependencies.
 * VSCode will then automatically build a Docker Container for this project locally.
 VSCode will Remotely connect to the container once the container is built.

-#### When Properly configured to run locally, You should expect the following:
- - When VSCode opens this repo it will automatically load the repo in a Docker conatiner python image.
- - Environmental variables will automatically be loaded for the Python Virtual Environment
- - Python will auto pip install everything in the "requirements.txt" file
- - Sample Notebooks will load .env variables and have a python virtual environment available to run sample code.
- - Running `streamlit run Streamlit-ChatBot-App.py` from a terminal.
-You will have access a local chatbot app from your local browser `http://localhost:8501`.

-### Python Dependencies

-The `requirements.txt` file contains all the python dependencies for this project.
-The `devcontainer.json` file will automatically install these dependencies when the container is built.

-### Configure to run locally in Docker Container Environment
+### Create .env File  - **Do not build docker container until you complete this step**

 To get started, you will need to create a `.env` file in the root.
+Use the existing .envEXAMPLE as a template for the new .env file.

 You will need to fill in the following values provided to you for the Azure API Management Service.
-Each Spot Group will have their own dedicated Endpoint and API Key for tracking and logging purposes.:
+Each Spot Group will have their own dedicated Endpoint and API Key for tracking and logging purposes.

 ```bash
 AZURE_OPENAI_ENDPOINT =